MeFerdi/alx-capstone/readme.md

-# Guigoes - A serverless blog using GO and HTMX
+# Icode - A serverless blog using GO and HTMX

-This is the source code for my personal blog https://guigoes.com, it was built using Go and HTMX and deployed on Fly.io.
+This is the source code for my personal blog https://icode.com, it was built using Go and HTMX and deployed on Fly.io.

 ## Table of Contents